Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Session 3
-The third session builds upon the skills developed in session 2, to perform advanced simulations that are domain-specific to the masters programs.
+The third session builds upon the skills developed in session 2, to perform advanced simulations that are domain-specific to the three masters programs.
 Medicinal and Biological Chemistry students simulate a small protein–ligand system, focusing on aspects such as structural integrity and dynamics.

-[//]: # (needs more info)
+Building up to the previous session, this session emphasizes real-world research considerations such as handling incomplete PDB files

+[//]: # (The third session builds directly on skills developed in Session 2 by applying molecular dynamics techniques to a biologically relevant protein–ligand system.
+Students prepare a protein structure, solvate it, add ions, and parameterize a ligand using external tools.
+They then perform energy minimization, equilibration, and production runs using GROMACS, with a focus on assessing system stability and ligand binding.
+The session emphasizes real-world research considerations such as handling incomplete PDB files, choosing suitable force fields, and interpreting RMSD and interaction metrics from the trajectories.)

 Materials Chemistry and Analytical Chemistry students simulate a clay–organic interface, exploring interactions at the mineral surface and